ShouWenWang-Lab/snakemake_DARLIN/README.md

 # DARLIN

 This is a Snakemake pipeline to automatically preprocess data (e.g., run PEAR to merge R1 and R2), conduct sequence quality control, and run the CARLIN pipeline.
 It is especially useful when you have multiple samples from a single sequencing run.
+This is developed through the DARLIN project [L. Li,...,S.-W. Wang, F. Camargo, Cell (2023)](https://doi.org/10.1016/j.cell.2023.09.019).

 Note that this pipeline must be used with a customized version of the [CARLIN pipeline](https://github.com/ShouWenWang-Lab/Custom_CARLIN), which we adapted from the original software to deal with several different DARLIN references in the CA, TA, and RA loci respectively.